-The Orange County bicycle accident lawyers at Bentley & More, LLP have helped many clients in Irvine, Santa Ana, Anaheim and the Orange County area secure millions of dollars in compensation through personal injury claims and various other civil actions.
+The Orange County bicycle accident lawyers at Bentley & More LLP have helped many clients in Irvine, Santa Ana, Anaheim, and the Orange County area secure millions of dollars in compensation through personal injury claims and various other civil actions.
 It’s essential for California cyclists to know what to do after a bike accident.
 If you or a loved one have been injured in a bicycle accident in the Orange County area, our OC bike accident lawyers can help you get the compensation you need to make a full and lasting recovery.
-Call our Irvine-based law firm today to set up a FREE initial consultation with one of our highly-respected Orange County accident attorneys.
-Our legal team well stop at nothing to make sure you are well-represented against any wrongdoer.
+Call our Irvine-based law firm today to set up a FREE initial consultation with one of our highly-respected Orange County injury attorneys.
+Our legal team will stop at nothing to make sure you are well-represented against any wrongdoer.

 Twenty-one states, including California, have passed helmet laws with regard to bike use.
 California has some of the strictest laws in the country regarding helmet use, requiring anyone 17 years or younger to use a bike helmet.